alexge233/relearn/README.md

 - the entire process is repeated until the goal is discovered.

 The actual gridworld is saved in a textfile `gridworld.txt` (feel free to change it).
-The example `src/gridworld.cpp` provides the minimal code to demonstrate this staged approach.
+The example `examples/gridworld_header.hpp` provides the minimal code to demonstrate this staged approach.
+The two files:

+- `examples/gridworld_offline.cpp`
+- `examples/gridworld_online.cpp`

+have the different versions of how this task can be solved.

 Once we have loaded the world (using function `populate`) we set the start at x:1, y:8 and then begin the exploration.

+### offline q-learning

-The exploration runs in an inifinite until the grid block with a **positive** reward is found.
+The offline exploration runs in an inifinite until the grid block with a **positive** reward is found.
 Until that happens, the agent takes a *stochastic* (e.g., random) approach and searches the gridworld.
-The function:
+The function (template parameter `S` is state, and `A` is action):

 ```cpp
 template <typename S,